-In order to be employed as an audiologist or a speech language pathologist the individual must hold a state license from the professional licensing agency.
-In some cases, the individual may also need to hold professional certification from their respective professional association.
+- In order to be employed as an audiologist, a speech-language pathologist the individual must hold a state license from the professional licensing agency.
+In some cases, the individual may also need to hold professional certification from their respective professional association. - In order to work as a teacher of the deaf or hard of hearing that individual must have teacher certification.